 Infrastructure

-I'm actively looking for internship opportunities and open to collaborating on projects in networking, intelligent systems, and data engineering.
+I'm actively looking for internship opportunities in cloud security and intelligent systems.